sebastianczech/iac-tld-devops/NOTES.md

 # Notes - Build infrastructure as a code (IaC) using test-later development (TLD) method

+Welcome on my presentation about building IaC using TLD method, during which I want to present my thoughts and ideas how to write and test code for our deployments.

 ## Agenda

 * test pyramid
 * test later development
 * examples and live demo

+On the lecture I want to focus on 3 things:
+- describe test pyramid
+- explain what test later development is
+- show practical examples using me code available on my GitHub profile

 ## Test Pyramid

+In software development there are known and used tests pyramid similar to that which I present on the picture.
+In that approach we have a lot of unit tests, then smaller amount of contract tests, integration tests and at the top - few end to end tests.
+Why this approach is the best for IaC ?
+Deploying infrastructure is time consuming, it's not so fast as unit tests or integration test in software development.
+As higher in test pyramid we are, then the cost (time and money) is higher.

 https://www.hashicorp.com/blog/testing-hashicorp-terraform